VISITORS'

 Apparently it had a red finish and less body binding than the 191(i).

-HOFNER MODEL S7B BASS GUITAR
+HOFNER MODEL 192 SOLID BASS GUITAR

 The wind of change blew over Hofner in the later half of the 1970's,